Coherence restoring in communication line via controlled interaction with environment: Restoring 1-order coherence matrix

 We take $K_\gamma=3$ in (\ref{LF}), i.e. we split the entire time interval into three subintervals with $\gamma_k=a_{kj}$ in the $j$th interval, $j=1,2,3$.
 We set $N^{(ER)}=N$, i.e., $\tau_{\mathrm{reg}} - \sum_{j=1}^{K_\gamma} \Delta \tau_j=0$, so that the argument of $U^{(0)}$ in (\ref{UtK1}) is zero. {The last assumption is motivated by the preliminary simulations which show that the best restoring result corresponds to the earliest switching on the Lindblad terms.
 Thus, $\gamma=\{a_{kj},\; k=1,\dots,N,\; j=1,2,3\}$.}

 The problem~(\ref{U1002}) is formally an ill-posed nonlinear system in the sense that its solution is not unique.
 Solving this system via variational regularization allows one to find the approximate solutions that are not only consistent with the original equations (\ref{U1002}), but also satisfy additional special conditions imposed through the regularization functional.
 This ensures the selection of solutions possessing certain desirable properties.
-Since we are interested in the solution for which $\lambda$-parameters are maximized, the regularization functional can be taken in the form
+Since we are interested in the solution for which $\lambda$-parameters are maximized, the regularization functional can be taken in the form { } Thus, we solve the system~(\ref{U1002}) with the regularization functional~(\ref{eq:U1002-regularization}) using the least-squares method implemented in the \texttt{least\_squared} function from the SciPy package~\cite{scipy}.
+The sum of squared residuals { $\delta_1^2$ and $\delta_2^2$ and weighted regularization function} has the form